Pentax K-1 vs Canon 5DS R

 - More modern: Is somewhat more recent (announced 1 year after the 5DS R).

-Arguments in favor of the Canon EOS 5DS R:
+Reasons to prefer the Canon EOS 5DS R:

 - More detail: Has more megapixels (50.3 vs 36.2MP), which boosts linear resolution by 18%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/60i).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Faster burst: Shoots at higher frequency (5 vs 4.4 flaps/sec) to capture the decisive moment.